rclone/rclone/docs/content/jottacloud.md

 # {{< icon "fa fa-cloud" >}} Jottacloud

 Jottacloud is a cloud storage service provider from a Norwegian company, using its own datacenters in Norway.

-In addition to the official service at [jottacloud.com](https://www.jottacloud.com/), there are also several whitelabel versions which should work with this backend.
+In addition to the official service at [jottacloud.com](https://www.jottacloud.com/), it also provides white-label solutions to different companies, such as:
+* Telia
+  * Telia Cloud (cloud.telia.se)
+  * Telia Sky (sky.telia.no)
+* Tele2
+  * Tele2 Cloud (mittcloud.tele2.se)
+* Elkjøp (with subsidiaries):
+  * Elkjøp Cloud (cloud.elkjop.no)
+  * Elgiganten Sweden (cloud.elgiganten.se)
+  * Elgiganten Denmark (cloud.elgiganten.dk)
+  * Giganti Cloud  (cloud.gigantti.fi)
+  * ELKO Clouud (cloud.elko.is)

+Most of the white-label versions are supported by this backend, although may require different authentication setup - described below.

 Paths are specified as `remote:path`